 - Long Term care is expensive but you can mitigate its impact.

-You don’t even have to have had your Will made by Wilson Browne Solicitors, so if you’re thinking of updating a Will or are concerned about whether you should, there’s nothing to lose.
+If you’re thinking of updating a Will or are concerned about whether you should, there’s nothing to lose.

 If your Will is fit (for purpose) and healthy we’ll tell you.
 If we think you should be bringing your Will up to date to reflect your changed circumstances we will advise you about the things you should be considering.
 Either way, it’s free and without obligation.